hloucks/BME-01_SIP2025/Week1/Git_tutorial.md

 ## 5. Creating new files and tracking changes
 Alright now lets make some changes to our existing lab notebook and add a new file to our repository.
-Back on the google command line open up your Lab notebook with `nano` and add some notes.
+Back on the  command line open up your Lab notebook with `nano` and add some notes.

 Let's also create a new file for noting useful bash commands we might want to reference in the future.
 Let's create a file called Bashtricks.md and add some of our bash commands to it to reference later.